rln71/AZ-204-Developing-Solutions-for-Microsoft-Azure/Documentos/Mod01/03-Create_a_webapp_by_localGitdeployment.md

----
-demo:
-    title: 'Demo: Create a Web App with a local Git deployment source'
-    module: 'Create a static HTML web app by using Azure Cloud Shell'
----

 # Create a Web App with a local Git deployment source

 This demo shows you how to deploy your app to Azure App Service from a local Git repository by using the Kudu build server and the Azure CLI.